rankerson/node-red-scriptable/README.md

 *INSTALLATION*

-1. Implement the node-red-integration.js part into your node-red installation and adapt the created functions to fill the requested JSON.
+1. Implement the node-red-integration.json part into your node-red installation and adapt the created functions to fill the requested JSON.
 The current implementation expects the file to be written directly to the node-red instance file system.
-Alternativelly you can also create the file and upload it via FTP to a server of your choice.
+Alternatively you can also create the file and upload it via FTP to a server of your choice.
 2. Implement the node-red.js into your scriptable app and adapt the variables in the beginning (host, subfolder, filename, opt. authentication etc.)

 Enjoy!